TM2403/StudyHallBooking/README.md

 # Study-Hall Booking System

+## Important
+I rewrote whole project in different programming languages, from Plain PHP to Python with Django.
+Here is the new source codes: https://github.com/TM2403/StudyHallBooking_v2

 ## General info
-This project is web application of the Study-hall Booking System created by Tsugunobu Miyake.
+This project is web application of the Study-hall Booking System created by Tsugunobu Miyake._

-It is still under development.
-More information will be added as I finalize the project.